PGTKi/ReferencePapersCollecting/StudyNotes/xs/FlexFlow: A Flexible Dataflow Accelerator Architecture for Convolutional Neural Networks.md

 ### DataFlow2: Local Store to Operator
 ![](https://github.com/PGTKi/ReferencePapersCollecting/blob/master/StudyNotes/xs/pictures/FlexFlow%20FSM.PNG)

+For writing operation, the addressing mode is auto-increment.
+For reading operation, the addressing mode is regulated by four parameters: feature map size S, kernel size K, the counter step (Tc) and the current PE location within its group.

 ### DataFlow3: Neuron and Kernel Buffers to Distribution Lay
 - In-Advanced Data Placement(IADP)